unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 This is a simple single page app that is loaded on the main page `index.html`.
 The index page loads 2 files:

-1. A manifest file in the public directory - This is a standard [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), typically used to give browers and operating systems metadata about a web app when it's installed.
-We've extended the manifest spec to describe applet features like actions.
+1. A manifest file in the public directory.
+This is a standard [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), typically used to give browers and operating systems metadata about a web app when it's installed.
+We've <a href="/docs/web-applets/reference/manifest">extended the manifest spec</a> to allow for declaring action schemas.
-2. A JS module - `main.ts` This is where we will be adding code to define the functionality of our applet.
+2. A module, `main.ts`, which is where we will be adding code to define the functionality of our applet.

+> **Note:** You can define actions directly in code using <a href="/docs/web-applets/reference/applet-scope#defineAction">AppletScope.defineAction()</a>, however we recommend creating a manifest if you plan to publish your applet, so its actions are indexable &amp; discoverable without having to run it first.

 ## Add some functionality